 Alaska has become one of the premiere tourist destinations for people around the world, but does that mean it’s safe?
 How safe is it?
+Do I have to be worried about Alaskan gangs while visiting?

 I should point out, of course, that just because a lot of people do it, doesn’t make it safe.
 People climb Mount Everest all the time and there has been at least one death recorded on the mountain every year since 1978.